-Some weeks ago I’ve bought a nokia 6600 smart phone, great mobile with symbian OS.
-Since then I’m playing around with it, discovering how great is this operational system, BlueTooth, IR, Java and the MMC memory card.
+Some weeks ago I bought a Nokia 6600 smart phone, great mobile with symbian OS.
+Since then I’ve been playing around with it and discovering how great this operational system is, BlueTooth, IR, Java and the MMC memory card.
 So I decided to write this article showing 7 cool things you can do with It.

 Moblogging:

-The word Moblog comes from mobile and blog, this is quite common thing lately, you are on a trip, going to school, well, anywhere you have signal on your mobile, you take a great picture and you don’t want to wait to go home, put in your computer, then you can send the picture to a specific email address, and by that, it will automatically be uploaded to some website you’ve configured.
+The word Moblog comes from mobile and blog.
+This is quite a common thing lately, you are on a trip, going to school, well, anywhere you have signal on your mobile, you take a great picture and you don’t want to wait to go home, put it on your computer, then send the picture to a specific email address, and then it will automatically be uploaded to some website you’ve configured.
 The two famous moblogging hosts are Flickr and TextAmerica.
-On this websites, you can upload a pictures with tags and title.
+On these websites you can upload a picture with tags and titles.
 At TextAmerica, you can upload videos too.
-Both services are paid, having a free accont with many restrictions.
-I’m starting my moblog, don’t have many pictures still.
+Both services have paid subscriptions or you can have a free account with many restrictions.
+I’m starting my moblog but I don’t have many pictures uet.
 To integrate with my website, I have placed a flickr slideshow showing only pictures with “cameraphone” tags, and it works great.
-If you know more mobloging option, please let me know!
+If you know more about the moblogging option, please let me know!

 Instant messaging:

-For those who can’t stay away from ICQ or more common lately MSN, there is a great program called Agile Messenger, that allows you to connect to MSN, ICQ, Yahoo and AOL thru GPRS.
-I’m using this software for a while now, it works very well, if you can buy GPRS plans for cheap, you can just leave the program running on your background.
+For those who can’t stay away from ICQ or more common lately MSN, there is a great program called Agile Messenger, that allows you to connect to MSN, ICQ, Yahoo and AOL through GPRS.
+I’ve been using this software for a while now, it works very well, and you can buy GPRS plans for cheap and just leave the program running in your background.
 It’s great!

 Using your cellphone as a webcam:

-One I’ve heard about using a symbian phone as webcam, but it was little complicated, and you needed a bunch of different programs, but the guys from Warelex made a program to make it a easy job, using your USB BlueTooth.
-The program is great, works with any Windows application that can receive video feeds from a web camera including Skype 2.0, MSN and others.
-You can give it a try or buy it clicking here.
+I had heard about using a symbian phone as a webcam but it was bit complicated, and you needed a bunch of different programs.
+However, the guys from Warelex made a program to make the job easy using your USB BlueTooth.
+The program is great and works with any Windows application that can receive video feeds from a web camera including Skype 2.0, MSN and others.
+You can give it a try or buy it by clicking here.

 Tune your guitar:

-There is a little program called GuitarTuner, it’s an interactive guitar tuner software designed exclusively for the Series 60 platform.
+There is a little program called GuitarTuner and it’s an interactive guitar tuner software designed exclusively for the Series 60 platform.
 The built-in microphone of the device is used to record and analyze any sound that can be heard, and the detected pitch is displayed in real-time.
-I’ve tested this software, it works, its a little slow, but it’s very handy to have a guitar tuner wherever you go.
+I’ve tested this software and it’s a little slow, but it’s very handy to have a guitar tuner wherever you go.
 You can try it here.

-If you deal alot with Microsoft Word, Excell and Powerpoint this if for you.
-With this program you can open view, edit and print your documents.
-The only thing is that the way you are going to use such software on a smartphone is not the same as on a PC, laptop or even a traditional PDA.
+If you deal with Microsoft Word, Excel and Powerpoint a lot then this is for you.
+With this program you can open, view, edit and print your documents.
+The only thing is that using such software on a smartphone is not the same as on a PC, laptop or even a traditional PDA.
 Series 60 smartphones, by their very nature, have small screens and limited input capability.
 There will be limited amounts of data entry, especially in spreadsheets set up to keep track of records, notes or expenses, but actual amounts of data entered are going to be small.
 The principal use is going to be viewing files on the move.
 The PC is never going to be that far away and so the key is to have an easy way to get files on the phone, good viewing functions and edit functions that allow for limited data entry while on the phone.
-The price is a little expencive too, 50 bucks.
+The price is a little expensive too, $50.
 But anyway, it’s a good try!!!
 You can try it HERE.

 Watching movies: